If you want to work during treatment or return to work after it’s finished, you may consider flexible ways of working or using leave entitlements.

 - Several types of leave options are available to help you balance work and treatment – check your entitlements with your manager or human resources department.

-- Permanent employees may take personal leave when they can’t come to work due to illness or injury.
-This is sometimes called sick leave.
+- Permanent employees may take personal leave when they can’t come to work due to illness.
+This used to be called sick leave.

 Expert content reviewers: